tom13133/model_fitting/README.md

-# ROS package to accomplish target center estimation.
+# ROS package to accomplish planar model-fitting.

-This package is to estimate the target center from ***Velodyne LiDAR*** messages.
+This package is to accomplish planar model-fitting given a triangle or square shaped planar point cloud.

 ## Dependencies
 1. Eigen3